JonathanBuchner/JonathanBuchner/README.md

 # Greetings!
 ### On GitHub I am:
-- Looking to engage in projects I may later work on with my students
+- Engaging in projects I may later work on with my students
-- Revisit algorithm and datastructure foundational trainings
+- Revisiting algorithm and data structures
-- Develop for Microsoft Leap's Internal Program whose mission is unlocking career opportunities in technology for internal, unconventional talent.
+- Developing content for Microsoft Leap's Internal Program to unlock career opportunities in technology for internal Microsoft, unconventional talent.

 ### My passions include
 - Raft guiding, climbing instructing, backcountry skiing, and walking around outside
-- Making and drinking dark beers
+- Making and drinking dark beer
-- Supporting and engaging career changers and career returners for building self confidence and developing life long learner mindsets.
+- Supporting career changers and career returners for building self-confidence and developing their learning mindsets
-- Destigmatizing breaks in work history
-- Help teams think different by hiring unconventional talent

 ### Language and frameworks
 - C# & .NET 5 (ASP.NET)